uber-go/guide/style.md

 That the embed is part of the public interface leaks a detail about the type's implementation in a way that makes the type inflexible to change.

-For example, using an embedded type for an abstract implementation can harm your ability to evolve the concrete type.
-Consider a list type that "inherits" much of its interface from an underlying abstract list.

-The abstract list provides implementations for `Add` and `Remove`, as well as possibly a number of other methods useful for testing its particular implementation but immaterial to the `List`.
+Parts of the abstract list implementation are intentended to surface on the concrete lists, but other methods may be for the lists' indirect use, and others just for testing.

 Every future version of `List` is obliged indefinitely to embed `AbstractList`, eliminating the possibility of replacing the implementation with an alternative in a future version.